FairgateLabs/rust-bitcoin-script-stack/README.md

 ### Debugging
 Debugging the scripts

-On any moment that StackTracker objects is being constructed is possible to debug it's internal state using the functions inside debugger. i.e:
+An any moment that StackTracker objects are being constructed it is possible to debug its internal state using the functions inside the debugger. i.e:

 ```